IntentArchitect/Docs/articles/application-development/modelling/services-designer/modeling-services/modeling-services.md

 ### Paginate Accelerator

 `Pagination` on an operation allows large datasets to be returned in smaller, more manageable chunks.
-The `Paginate` accelerator is available any `Operation` or `Query` that returns a **collection**.
+The `Paginate` accelerator is available for any `Operation` or `Query` that returns a **collection**.

-1. Right-click on the qualifying `Operation` or `Query`, select `Paginate`.
+1. Right-click on the qualifying `Operation` or `Query`, and select `Paginate`.
-2. Select the domain `Entity` to would like to model the service around.
+2. Select the domain `Entity` that you would like to model the service around.

 This accelerator will automatically perform the following actions:

 - The return type of the `Operation` or `Query` will be changed from the configured return type `TReturnType` to `PagedResult<TReturnType>`.
 - Three `parameters`/`attributes` will be added to the `Query`/`Operation` respectively:

-  - **PageNo**: Specifies the page number of the data to retrieved, based on the *PageSize*
+  - **PageNo**: Specifies the page number of the data to retrieve, based on the *PageSize*.
-  - **PageSize**: Specifies how many records should be included in a single page
+  - **PageSize**: Specifies how many records should be included in a single page.
-  - **OrderBy**: Specifies how data should be sorted before pagination is applied
+  - **OrderBy**: Specifies how data should be sorted before pagination is applied.
+This field is optional, and if no value is supplied, the default database ordering will be used.

 > [!NOTE]
-> If using the default CRUD implementation, the `PageNo` parameter is *1 based*.
-That is, the first page has a page number of 1.
-Changing the name of the `parameter`/`attribute` to `PageIndex` will change the pagination to be *0 based*, with the first page having a page number of 0.
+> If using the default CRUD implementation, the `PageNo` parameter is *1-based*.
+That is, the first page of the dataset has a page number of 1.
+Changing the name of the `parameter`/`attribute` to `PageIndex` will change the pagination to be *0-based*, with the first page of the dataset having a page number of 0.

 > [!TIP]
-> The `OrderBy` parameter can be supplied with a *single* property entity, or multiple entities.
-Additionally These are all valid `OrderBy` formats:
+> The `OrderBy` parameter can be supplied with a *single* entity property, or multiple properties.
+Additionally, sorting can be applied to each property.
+These are all valid `OrderBy` formats:
 >
 > - `name`
 > - `name asc`